zuidwijk/dsmr/README.md

 ```

 ## Sensors
-This config will give you the following sensors avaliable:
+This config will give you the following sensors avaliable (example from Home Assistant):
 ![Sensors](https://i.imgur.com/S4UP0iD.jpg)